Latest Show

 BT Vision offers a UK-wide TV and video-on-demand service.
 To use this, you need a special set-top supplied by BT, a BT Home Hub, and you need to be in a Freeview coverage area.

 BT Vision boxWhat's on offer: Live TV via a TV aerial (the standard Freeview channels), plus access to on-demand movies, sport and TV shows on your telly over Broadband.
-Get BBC, ITV, channel 4 and Five catch-up TV.
+Get BBC, ITV, Channel 4 and Channel 5 catch-up TV.

 Summary: Uses Freeview for live TV.
 Extra content is streamed over the Internet.
 Good amount of on-demand content and widest choice of catch-up TV.